govex/open-data-metadata-guide/appendix-a.md

 Standard Dataset Fields
 -----------------------------
 The U.S. federal government has created the Project Open Data metadata schema standard to implement the federal open data policy.
-The Project Open Data schema is based on the international DCAT metadata schema used by open data programs around the world.
+The [Project Open Data](https://project-open-data.cio.gov/v1.1/) schema is based on the international DCAT metadata schema used by open data programs around the world and [has been mapped to many standards](https://project-open-data.cio.gov/v1.1/metadata-resources#field-mappings).
 The Project Open Data schema must be preseneted as a JSON file to be ingested by Data.gov.
-This schema is natively available with many open data portal providers including: _Azavea_, _Esri Open Data_, _NuCivic's DKAN_, _OpenGov_, and _Socrata_, and is easily added to _CKAN_ sites with an extension.
+This schema is natively available with many open data portal providers including: _Azavea_, _Esri Open Data_, _NuCivic's DKAN_, _OpenGov_, and _Socrata_, and is easily added to _CKAN_ sites with an extension or can be generated on an ad hoc basis with these [tools](https://project-open-data.cio.gov/#tools).

-For more background on the metadata standard see: *[Project Open Data](https://project-open-data.cio.gov/v1.1/)*, to review [field mappings](https://project-open-data.cio.gov/v1.1/metadata-resources#field-mappings), and helpful [tools](https://project-open-data.cio.gov/#tools).

 Field                                                      | Label                     | Definition      | Required
 --------------                                             | --------------            | --------------  | --------------